 A rather worrying survey carried out by Which?
-Mortgage Advisers at the start of the year suggested the process of buying and selling a property is only slightly less stressful than going through a divorce.
+Mortgage Advisers suggests the process of buying and selling a property is only slightly less stressful than going through a divorce.

-The good news is there's plenty you can do to reduce stress levels.

-Following our ultimate checklist is the best place to start.
+The good news is there's plenty you can do to reduce stress levels and following our ultimate checklist for moving house is the best place to start.
 Some of it will seem obvious now, but is easily forgotten when you’re up to your ears in boxes and parcel tape.

 Researching well and planning ahead is half the battle when it comes to moving house.
 Preparation can save you an awful lot of heartache, as can accepting there'll be setbacks along the way.
 It’s important to stay calm enough to be able to take these in your stride so you can arrive smiling at the finishing post.

 Staying on top of your finances and knowing how much it will cost to move house is also an important factor if you're to remain relaxed and in control.
 We have a guide which covers the true costs of moving – take a look to help you budget.